landonb/home-fries/.fries/once/ubuntu_mate_15.10.rst

        E.g., My Ubuntu MATE 17.10

-   - For RAM, I chose 3840 (768 was suggested so I just timesed 5).
+   - RAM: Whatever.
+Probably 3840 minimum, up to 8192 (VB's default is a paltry 768).

    - Make a dynamic virtual drive.

    - Increase the disk size or you'll cap out.

      The default is 8.00 GB, which is tiny.
-Go big: 1.00 TB.
+Go big: 1.00 TB+.

    - Double check that the image is being saved to the location and you want.